dmpop/bash-pubkit/README.md

     cover-image:  bookcover.jpg

-If no cover image found, the ebook is compiled without one.
+If no cover image found, the book is compiled without one.

-The _stylesheet_ item defines the name of the stylesheet used in the ebook:
+The _stylesheet_ item defines the name of the stylesheet used in the book:

     stylesheet:  stylesheet.css

 If the stylesheet doesn't exist, the script uses Pandoc's default stylesheet.

 The _title_ item has two types.
 The _main_ type specifies the main title of the book: